t-regx/t-regx.github.io/docs/installation.md

 > Remember that those versions can still be run and tested on PHP 7.1+ environments.
 They will just lack the new PHP features like scalar params, nullable types, return type hints, `PREG_EMPTY_AS_NULL`, `error_clear_last()`, `preg_replace_callback_array`, etc.

-## Why can't you just develop it in 5.3?

-Well, because fuck you, that's why.